briandconnelly/envvar/README.md

 Environment variables are a powerful tool that enable your code to react to its environment.
 However, two common design choices are a frequent source of friction.
-First, unlike most other “getter”-type functions, functions that retrieve values from environment variable typically fail silently.
-Because of this, additional code to check whether the environment variable was set is needed.
-Second, values are almost always returned as strings.
-This is understandable, but programmers often use environment variables to store a wide variety of data types from numbers to timestamps to URLs.
-In this case, additional code is required to coerce those strings into their intended format.
+First, unlike most other “getter”-type functions, those functions that retrieve values from environment variable typically fail silently.
+Second, while programmers often use environment variables to store a wide variety of data types from numbers to timestamps to URLs, values are almost always returned as strings.
+These choices necessitate additional code that checks whether an environment variable was actually set and to coerce its value into the intended format.
 For frequent users of environment variables, writing all this extra code is unpleasant and time consuming.

 ## Failing Loudly